pwindle/x-spaces-volume-control/README.md

 the installed one.
 If another script wrapped it before or after, the popup shows **volume conflict** instead of pretending everything is fine.

-This was added after a real case: a general-purpose tab-volume extension was also patching media volume, layered on top of ours.
-It captured our patched descriptor as "native", so its writes flowed through our setter, and our level appeared to apply only when *its* apply cycle ran.
+This catches a real failure mode: a general-purpose tab-volume extension patching media volume on top of ours.
+It can capture our patched descriptor as "native", so its writes flow through our setter and our level appears to apply only when *its* apply cycle runs.
 If you see this warning, disable the other extension.

 ## Troubleshooting